 - A yoga block

-A desire to learn and truly dive into the practice of yoga is also a necessary “tool” you should carry with you.
+A desire to learn and truly dive into the practice of yoga is also a necessary tool you should carry with you.
 If you don’t think you have the drive to learn on your own, consider taking a yoga class or hiring a private instructor.
 One of the great things about this type of exercise is that it can be done almost anywhere, including outdoors.
 The slightly unstable terrain of being outside can help to better improve your focus, flexibility, and balance.

 Yoga is a safe, effective, and meaningful way to manage your chronic pain.
 Talk to your doctor before starting any type of new exercise routine.
-But, as far as working out goes, it’s one of the most low-impact activities you can do, and we’ve barely scratched the surface of how you’ll benefit.
-Most importantly, yoga can help you to manage your pain symptoms, improve your mental health, and offer a greater quality of life – one where your pain doesn’t dictate who you are.
+But, as far as working out goes, it’s one of the lowest-impact activities you can do, and we’ve barely scratched the surface of how you’ll benefit.
+Most importantly, yoga can help you to manage your pain symptoms, improve your mental health, and offer a greater quality of life — one where your pain doesn’t dictate who you are.